 Marketing to Highly Profitable Clients

-If you are a utility or telco provider, your opportunity to maximize profitability is high in the condominium and multi-family dwelling market.
-Being able to bring services to a high number of end users with minimal expense is a key opportunity presented by the trend of higher density housing.
-It does, however, require that marketers be able to target end users accurately and understand who is within reach of newly laid infrastructure.
+The opportunity for utility and telco to maximize profitability is high in the condominium and multi-family dwelling market.
+You’ll be able to bring services to a high number of users with minimal expense.
+It does, however, require marketers to target end users accurately and understand who is within reach.

 This is an opportunity that plays out across major markets throughout Canada.
 The following chart shows the expectation of continued higher production of multi-family starts vs. single-detached for the city of Calgary.

-With the continued production of multi-residential dwellings, marketers and operations managers have an excellent opportunity to combine their current client data with accurate location intelligence data to understand where new, profitable business opportunities are emerging across the country.
+Marketers and operations managers have an excellent opportunity to combine their current client data with accurate location intelligence data.
+This will help them understand where new, profitable business opportunities are emerging across the country.